 The shortlist for the 2017 Laugh Out Loud Awards (The Lollies) was announced in June.
 The Lollies were created especially to celebrate the very funniest and most engaging books in children’s fiction.

 There are three award categories: Best Laugh Out Loud Picture Book, Best Laugh Out Loud Book for 6 to 8 year olds and Best Laugh Out Loud Book for 9 to 13 year olds.
-The winning book from each category will be announced at a ceremony in January.
+The winning book from each category were announced at a ceremony on January 18th (2018).

 Picture Books Shortlist: ‘Oi, Dog!’ by Kes Gray and Jim Field; ‘Eat Your People’ by Lou Kuenzler and David Wojtowycz; ‘Prince of Pants’ by Alan Macdonald and Sarah McIntyre; ‘Danny McGee Drinks the Sea’ by Andy Stanton and Neal Layton.

 6 to 8 Year Old Category: ‘Thimble Monkey Superstar’ by Jon Blake and Martin Chatterton; ‘Hamish and the Neverpeople’ by Danny Wallace and Jamie Littler; ‘Eddy Stone and the Epic Holiday Mash-Up’ by Simon Cherry; ‘Future Ratboy and the Invasion of the Nom Noms’ by Jim Smith.

 9 to 13 Year Old Category: ‘I Don’t Like Poetry’ by Joshua Seigal; ‘The Best Medicine’ by Christine Hamill; ‘My Gym Teacher is an Alien Overlord’ by David Solomons and Laura Ellen Anderson; ‘AniMalcolm’ by David Baddiel and Jim Field.